 After exploring career options in non-profits, counseling, and restaurant management, Ryan has returned to science as a Biology Ph.D. student.
 He started with a BS in Biology from Duke University in 2003, moved to Harvard as a technician with George Lauder in 2010, and is now in Ty Hedrick's Lab at UNC.
 Ryan is exploring a variety of possible thesis topics.

-Evan Bluhm, Pavel Chtcheprov, Brad Dickerson, Ellis Driver, María José Fernández, Jaime Isetts, Thuy Nguyen, Laura Pianowski, Shanthi Ravi, Alice Robinson, Rikki Schroeder, Dwight Springthorpe, TJ Tkacik, Sarah Wright
+Evan Bluhm, Pavel Chtcheprov, Nick Deluga, Brad Dickerson, Ellis Driver, María José Fernández, Jaime Isetts, Brandon Jackson, Thuy Nguyen, Victor Ortega, Laura Pianowski, Shanthi Ravi, Alice Robinson, Rikki Schroeder, Dwight Springthorpe, TJ Tkacik, Sarah Wright